 At lower temps, Sous Jus may be quite pink.
 As its temperature increases, it will become more cloudy and gray as I mentioned.
 Next time you finish a project, take a couple of extra minutes and try this:

 - Pour the juice into a clear, microwaveable container–tall enough so that it won’t boil over.

 - Place the container in the microwave and process until it just boils.
 You can use a pan, too, I just hate washing pans.

 A lot of devotees now speak of reducing the SouJus to utilize it in a sauce, just like you would a stock.
-Keep in mind that “reductions” are first made by ADDING water to extract flavor from bones, vegetables, etc. before that liquid is then reduced to concentrate the flavors.
+Keep in mind that “reductions” are first made by ADDING water to extract flavor from bones, vegetables, etc. Then, that liquid is reduced to re-concentrate the flavors.
 This is not necessary with sous jus because the liquid was never added in the first place.
 The sous jus can be put to good use just the way it is.
 It keeps well in the fridge.